Cameron-Kerr/DAS-Group-6/README.md

 - Provides visualizations of final results.

 ## Installation
-Please make sure you have the folliwing packages in R:
+Please make sure you have the following packages in R:

 ```
 install.packages("tidyverse")